Kimberly is a 19-year-old jewelry artist, soap maker, and crocheter. She lives happily with her boyfriend in Northern Minnesota.

 - You can gain exposure and possibly generate extra traffic for your site.

 - You also don't have to pay shipping costs, just the cost of setting up your booth.

 - Sometimes people can make thousands in a day at a craft fair and can hand out hundreds of cards.

-The downside of this method is that it will not generate you income at reliable intervals.
-In some areas craft fairs are few and far between.
-Also the table space in the craft fairs that get the most traffic is often times expensive and over-saturated.
+The downside of this method is that it will not generate your income at reliable intervals.
+In some areas, craft fairs are few and far between.
+Also, the table space in the craft fairs that get the most traffic is oftentimes expensive and over-saturated.

 What Should I Do?

 Now that you have all these options, deciding which one is right for you might be difficult.
-The great thing though, is that a lot of these can be used alongside each other and actually yield better results in the end.
-Craft fairs are great, no matter what solution you decide to go with, because it will allow you to hand out business cards that help you use the other options as well.
+The great thing, though, is that a lot of these can be used alongside each other and actually yield better results in the end.
+Craft fairs are great, no matter what solution you decide to go with because they will allow you to hand out business cards that help you use the other options as well.
 The possibilities for this are endless.
 If one choice doesn't work out well, then try a different one!